REMEDY : BNSSG referral pathways & Joint Formulary

 Red Flags

-Also consider more urgent action (admission/2WW referral/discussion with ENT registrar on call) in patients with nasal symptoms and any of the following:
+Consider more urgent action (admission/urgent referral/discussion with ENT registrar on call) for patients with nasal symptoms and any of the following:

 Nasal Fracture